huibinshen/fingerid/README.md

   internalCV(kernel, labels, n_folds, pred_f, select_c=False):
   ```

-To performe cross validation on training data with mulitple processes.
+To perform cross validation on training data with multiple processes.
 This is
 useful when you have many fingerprints (output) to train:

   ```python